soc1ety/soc1ety.github.io/content/posts/remote-process-injection.md

 );
 ```

-First, we create our handle to our process, here I chose *notepad.exe* denoted by a PID of 2468, you can choose anything you want (a cmd, another random application, ...).
-**PROCESS_ALL_ACCESS** gives all possible access rights to our object.
+In this step, we use OpenProcess to open a handle to the target process.
+For demonstration, I used **notepad.exe** with a PID of `2468`.
+However, this could be any process, such as cmd.exe or another application.
 ## 2. Basic AV Evasion (more on this later)

 ```c